 A new coffee variety called Starmaya may dramatically shift prospects for coffee producers in the years to come.
 Starmaya is the first variety of its kind: An F1 hybrid that is propagated by seed, rather than through costly biotechnology.
 What it could mean for coffee producers is widespread access to an elite class of varieties that could reshape the industry.
-Starmaya was developed through a collaboration between coffee-industry leader ECOM and French Agricultural Research Centre for International Development (CIRAD) and will be tested in farmer fields in 2017.
+Starmaya was developed through a collaboration between coffee-industry leader ECOM and French Agricultural Research Centre for International Development (CIRAD).

 Limited availability of hybrids for farmers

 Until now, the only way to efficiently reproduce F1 hybrids for farmers has been through clonal propagation, which must be done in laboratories.
 But there are few labs that produce coffee hybrids commercially in the world, and the cost can be double that of plants reproduced by seed.
 None of the existing labs produces more than 1 million seedlings per year.

 Coffee is typically sold to farmers as seed.
 In crops like corn, F1 hybrid seeds are created through manual controlled pollination.
 This is not economically feasible in coffee due to the biology of the plant.
 In order to produce F1 hybrid seeds in coffee, you need a workaround.
 Researchers have identified that workaround—the inability of one parent to produce pollen (called male sterility).
 It led to the creation of Starmaya—the first F1 hybrid Arabica plant able to be propagated by seed.